Your test results and next steps

 Learn what to do if you can't safely self-isolate at home from the people you live with.

-If you did not have symptoms since you were tested, you must continue to self-isolate and get tested again to determine if you have COVID-19.
-If you were exposed to someone with COVID-19, refer to the full instructions for close contacts when you should get tested.
+If you did not have symptoms since you were tested, you must continue to self-isolate.
+If you were exposed to someone with COVID-19, refer to the full instructions for close contacts to find out when you should get tested.
 Check where to get tested.